fhamborg/news-please/README.md

 ### ElasticSearch

 news-please also supports export to ElasticSearch.
 Using Elasticsearch will also enable the versioning feature.
-First, enable it in the [`config.cfg`](https://bitbucket.org/fhamborg/news-please/wiki/configuration) at `pythonx.x/dist-packages/newsplease` (this path is also displayed if you type in `news-please -h`):
+First, enable it in the [`config.cfg`](https://bitbucket.org/fhamborg/news-please/wiki/configuration) at the config directory, which is by default `~/news-please/config` but can be changed also with the `-c` parameter to a custom location.
+In case the directory does not exist, a default directory will be created at the specified location.

     [Scrapy]